-On the Visibility Calculator the track times can be seen by clicking at any location of the visibility curve or, even more useful, by viewing the new plot of track time vs time for a given target on a given night.
+On the Visibility Calculator the track times can be seen by clicking at any location of the visibility curve.
 The Visibility Calculator is available from the SALT Observing Tool webpage at:

 As part of the SALT design, the pupil moves during the track and exposures, thereby constantly changing the effective area of the telescope.
 Because of this, accurate absolute photometry and spectrophotometry are not feasible.
 Photometric calibration of imaging must be done using external data of the same field, though internal colour information can be obtained using filter cycles in the case of short exposures.
 Spectrophotometric standards are routinely taken and can be used for relative spectral (shape) calibration, but not absolute flux calibration.